Bowling (1979 video game)

-Bowling is a 1979 bowling video game developed and published by Atari, Inc. for the Atari 2600.
+Bowling is a 1979 sports video game developed and published by Atari, Inc. for the Atari 2600.
 (Note: The Atari VCS became known as the Atari 2600 only after the release of the Atari 5200 in 1982.)
-It was programmed by Larry Kaplan, who left Atari to co-found Activision the same year.
-The game is an interpretation of bowling, playable by one or two players.
+It is a simulation of tenpin bowling and sees the player attempting to knock down as many pins as possible with a ball in order to acquire a high score.
+There are six game modes that can selected from that influence the ball's movement and if a second player can participate for competitive multiplayer.